 Advising a business group manager of a French company in connection with a multimillion pound internal investigation following a self-report to the SFO.

 Advising the UK subsidiary of an African bank on an internal investigation following whistleblower allegations from an employee.

-Advising a company being investigated by HMRC accused of exporting controlled products to Iran without a licence and in breach of international sanctions.
+Advising a UK company being investigated by HMRC accused of exporting controlled products to Iran without a licence and in breach of international sanctions.